2 min read

 1. If you are currently covered by an OEM service contract, they are still obligated to support you for the duration of the contract.
 This duration might be longer for some than others, but you won't be denied support immediately.

 2. When an OEM tapers off their support for a model, parts and service don't disappear from the market altogether.
-For many models, third-party parts and service providers have the resources that can keep them scanning for several more years.
+For many models, third-party parts and service providers, like Block Imaging, have the resources that can keep them scanning for several more years.

 How You Can Save with EOL

-There are situations in which an EOL designation comes as a financial advantage.
+There are two situations in which an EOL designation comes as a financial advantage.
 Consider these scenarios:

-1. With the OEM no longer a contender for service coverage, and your plans to upgrade still a year or two in the future, you begin considering independent service options and learn that your Multicare can continue to receive parts and service for 30% - 40% less than you were previously spending.
+With the OEM no longer a contender for service coverage, and your plans to upgrade still a year or two in the future, you begin considering independent service options.
+An independent service option can continue to provide you parts and service for 30-40% less than you were previously spending.

-2. With your Multicare in its EOL phase, and some wiggle room in your budget, you decide that now is the time to upgrade the biopsy equipment at your primary facility.
-Meanwhile, you enlist the capabilities of independent parts and service providers to relocate your Multicare to a secondary outpatient facility, upgrading from even older equipment in use there, and saving the 30-40% in service coverage costs we mentioned in scenario 1.
+With your Multicare in its EOL phase, you may decide that now is the time to upgrade the biopsy equipment at your primary facility.
+You can utilize an independent parts and service provider to relocate your equipment to a secondary outpatient facility, and still save the 30-40% service coverage costs we mentioned above.

 The Takeaway

-Chin up, Multicare users!
-If your stereotactic table's EOL designation has left you wondering about your next steps, just keep in mind that you probably have more time than you think, and that parts and service providers like Block Imaging have everything they need to keep your Multicare going for several more years.
+If your stereotactic table's EOL designation has left you wondering about your next steps, just keep in mind that you probably have more time than you think and that parts and service providers like Block Imaging have everything they need to keep your Multicare going for several more years.